-A city product is a graphic and a data set of 1 variable with annual values from 1951 to 2100, including all models and mitigation policy scenarios (RCP4.5 and RCP8.5).
+A city product is a data set of 1 variable with annual, monthly or daily values from 1951 to 2100, including all models and mitigation policy scenarios (RCP4.5 and RCP8.5).
 Data are all available in Raw or Ready to use type for various climate variables.
 File format is CSV.

-Dataset sample over the same European city (RCPXX refers to the scenario followed by the models name (e.g., BNU-ESM)).
+Data sample with annual values over Paris (RCPXX refers to the scenario followed by the models name (e.g., BNU-ESM)).

 City product is useful for quick exploration of future climate conditions at a specific location.
 It is intended to inform about possible trends and support qualitative assessments.